Jayhind7482/Truss-Optimization/README.md

 ## Acknowledgments
 This project was developed as part of a course project.
 Special thanks to the course instructors and peers for their guidance and feedback.
-Gunturu Akhil Sai Krishna Mouli (23166)
+Gunturu Akhil Sai Krishna Mouli (Team Member)